To access the tools for drop-kerbs, driveways and crossing points click the

 The centreline chainage represents the mid-point along the dropped kerb feature.
 The dropped kerb extends equally along the kerbline either side of this chainage.
 You can respecify the chainage using the Pick button if required.
 This will then allow you to pick the start and end chainages of the drop kerb.

 The height of the kerb upstand determines the amount of drop of the kerb from the original kerb height.
 The kerb upstand is the height of the dropped kerb above the channel.
 If zero, then the kerb will be dropped flush with the channel at the edge of the carriageway.
-Normally, a small upstand is desireable to prevent water flowing off the carriageway onto the footpath.
+Normally, a small upstand is desirable to prevent water flowing off the carriageway onto the footpath.
+The default value is 3mm for dropped kerbs less than 2m wide (assumed to be a pedestrian crossing) and 25mm for drop kerbs more than 2m wide (assumed to be a vehicular crossing).

-By default the drop kerb feature is added to both sides of the road, as is common for a pedestrian crossing.
-However, if you are designing a residential driveway you may only want it on one side of the road.
-This can be done by simply unticking Add to both sides fo the road.
+By default the drop kerb feature is added to a single side of the road, as is common for a residential driveway.
+You may want it on mirrored on both sides of the road as is common with pedestrian crossings, this can be done by ticking Add to both sides to the road.

-By default the dropped kerb feature grades all the way from the kerb line to the back of the footpath.
-However, by deselecting the Full Path Depth option you can specifiy the distance back from the kerb line over which the grading occurs.
+By default the Full Depth option is selected and so the dropped kerb feature grades all the way from the kerb line to the back of the footpath.
+However, by selecting the Partial Depth option you can specify the distance back from the kerb line over which the grading occurs.

 In this example, the grading occurs over a depth of 1.5m back from the kerb line.